Leg Injury Car Accident Settlements

 Some common injuries to these parts of the body are:

 - Broken bones: High speed, violent crashes can cause the knee and/or foot to smash into the steering wheel or floor of the vehicle.
-This can cause a shattering of various parts of the leg, such as the knee cap, femur, ankle or foot bones.
+They can also be crushed by the frame of your vehicle if the impact is severe.
+This can cause a shattering of various parts of the leg, such as the kneecap, femur, ankle or foot bones.
+Immobilization of the knee might be needed to heal fractures, but if any bones are shattered then surgery is likely required.

 - Strains and sprains: The ankle and knee are very susceptible to a strain or sprain.
 These occur when they are twisted or otherwise manipulated unnaturally in a motor vehicle accident.
 Soft tissue injuries can affect ligaments, cartilage, muscles and tendons that connect the bones in the leg, ankle, knee and foot.

-- Tear to the meniscus: This knee injury can be caused by a twisting of the knee joint or bending it unnaturally.
+- Torn meniscus: This knee injury can be caused by a twisting of the knee joint or bending it unnaturally.
 This can be a long-term injury that affects mobility.
+Sometimes simple treatments such as ice and elevation are enough to heal a torn meniscus but in severe cases surgery is required.

 There are many other serious injuries that may affect your legs, knees and ankles.
-You could have serious cuts or bruises, burns, puncture wounds, and in the worst cases, a leg might have to be partially or entirely amputated.
-Amputation can happen during the crash or could be needed to treat your injuries if the legs were crushed.
+You could have serious cuts or bruises, burns, puncture wounds.
+Any injury to your legs will be painful and has the potential to affect your daily life and possibly your ability to work.

 Potential Compensation for Leg, Knee and Ankle Injuries